Cognition and Cognitive Science

 The cognitive stimulation exercises from CogniFit effectively assess more than 20 fundamental cognitive functions, which are clearly defined and subject to an objective target control, which provides standardized results of age and demographic criteria based on thousands of results.

 The different interactive exercises are presented as fun brain games that you can practice on your computer.
 After each session, CogniFit will present a detailed picture, showing the evolution of the user's cognitive state.
 It also compares their cognitive performance to other users.
-It has been shown that the battery of online clinical exercises from CogniFit promotes the creation of new synapses and neural circuits that are able to reorganize and recover function in the most deteriorated cognitive areas.
+It has been shown that the battery of online clinical exercises from CogniFit promotes the creation of new synapses and neural circuits that are able to reorganize and recover function in the most deteriorated cognitive domains.

 We know that, with time, the brain can change its structure and functioning.
 This is what we call brain or neuroplasticity Because of this brain plasticity, or neuroplasticity, we are able to improve our cognitive skills, and also restore (or maintain) them if our brain is affected by a brain trauma (brain trauma, stroke) or a neurological disease (Multiple Sclerosis, Alzheimer's, cognitive deterioration…).
 Brain plasticity allows us to create new brain connections and increase neural circuits, which ultimately improves their functionality.